mxstbr/mxstbr.com/pages/blog/2016/11/styled-components-magic-explained.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: The magic behind 💅 styled-components
+  "title": "The magic behind 💅 styled-components", "tags": "styling react styled-components", "twitter_large": true,
-tags: styling react styled-components
-twitter_large: true
-image: styled-components-magic.png
+  "image": "styled-components-magic.png",
-custom_excerpt: Never seen that magic backtick styled.div`` notation?
+  "custom_excerpt": "Never seen that magic backtick styled.div`` notation?
 It's actually just JavaScript, no fancy transpiler needed!
 What that is, how it works and what it does?
-Let's find out!
+Let's find out!"
----
+};

 If you've never seen [`styled-components`](https://styled-components.com) before, this is what a styled React component looks like: